outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 ## Using plugins

-A common desire when creating any web application, is an access log.
+A common desire when creating any web application is an access log.
 To add some basic logging to our application, let's load the [good](https://github.com/hapijs/good) plugin and its [good-console](https://github.com/hapijs/good-console) reporter on to our server.
 We'll also need a basic filtering mechanism.
 Let's use [good-squeeze](https://github.com/hapijs/good-squeeze) because it has the basic event type and tag filtering we need to get started.

 Let's install the modules from npm to get started: